What It's Like To Be Blind In A Socially Distanced World

 ”

-Under normal circumstances, manoeuvring through life with low vision is challenging to say the least.
-Now add in social-distancing of six feet; one-way aisles and taped floor markings to indicate where we should be standing; having to touch produce to discern freshness; and accidentally standing too close to people because I don’t see them.
-Cue the nasty looks and unsolicited comments.
-I constantly hear, “Pay attention!”
-“Do I need to go over the guidelines of social-distancing?”
-Last but not least: “Are you blind?”
-Actually, yes I am.
-That response leads to a screeching halt in our exchange.

 The simple task of grocery shopping brings on a mixed bag of emotions.
 It’s liberating, terrifying, and exhausting.
-Although I support social distancing measures, it’s not conducive for people like myself who rely on a sighted guide to assist with daily tasks.
-And there are plenty of us: According to the Royal National Institute of Blind People (RNIB) as of 2017, there are around 350,000 people on the registers of blind and partially sighted people in the UK.
-And a further estimated two million are living with sight loss and nearly 14 million people in the UK live with a disability.
+Although I support distancing measures, it’s not conducive for people like myself who rely on a sighted guide to assist with daily tasks.
+And there are plenty of us: According to Statistics Canada, more than 800,000 Canadians are blind or vision impaired.
+An additional 5.6 million have an eye disease that could lead to vision loss.
+More than 6 million Canadians over the age of 15 are living with one or more disabilities.
 It’s dangerous and unrealistic to ask someone who is visually impaired to distance themselves six feet from their guide and from others!

 Here's what I’ve learned: Always lead with kindness.
 We need to practice this now more than ever before.
 I’ve been asked if my blindness is a valid condition.
 What does that even mean?